 - If you drew vertical lines on the outside of your hips, they shouldn’t touch those lines when your shoulders are rotating.

 - Your spine is an axis and the shoulders are turning around that axis.

 - In the video, you’ll see that Keith’s upper body moves while he turns his shoulders.
 To pass the test, neither the lower body or head should move.

 - Another reason to have a partner to help you with your screen is your head should remain looking at the imaginary golf ball, not to the side, or in a mirror to see if your moving.

 - Head movement can be hard to tell by yourself.
 Ask your partner if it’s moving.

 - Again, you only pass this part of the test if the only part of your body moving is your shoulders around your spine.

 If you passed this part of the test you’re done (I’d still like to see you do the second part of the screen).
 Mark your mobility screening sheet as explained in the video below.
 However, if you had some problems, we’ll move on to the second part of the test.

-The second part of the test will evaluate if you can’t keep still because you have a T-spine mobility limitation, or if you need to add lower body stability.
-This part of the torso rotation test helps you narrow down possible causes so you can focus on those limitations.
+The second part of the test will evaluate why you can’t keep still.
+Whether it’s because you have a T-spine mobility limitation, or if you need to add lower body stability.
+This part of the torso rotation test helps you narrow down possible causes so you can focus on fixing those limitations.